 Bus Driver recruitment agency listing

-All employers provide training for their newly recruited bus drivers.
-Drivers tend to be teamed up with experienced staff and receive induction training, which may include customer care, ticket machine use, disability awareness, health and safety, and defensive driving.
+All employers provide training for their newly recruited Bus Drivers.
+Drivers tend to be teamed up with experienced staff and receive induction training, which may include customer care, ticket machine use, disability awareness, and health and safety.
 Drivers also work towards obtaining their passenger carrying vehicle (PCV) licence.

-Trainees working towards gaining their PCV licence may earn salaries of around £10,000 a year.
-Experienced bus drivers can earn considerably more than this, particularly if they work evening and weekend hours.
-Bus drivers can progress into Supervisory or Management roles.
+Trainees working towards gaining their PCV licence may earn salaries of around £13,000 PA.
+Experienced Bus Drivers can earn up to around £25,000 PA, particularly if they work evening and weekend hours.
+Bus Drivers can progress into Supervisory or Management roles.
 Alternatively, another route to career progression as a Bus Driver is to become a Driving Instructor.

 Press "Search Agencies" when your new query is ready.